epfml/text_to_image_generation/README.md

 ### How to generate images from text?

-1. Download the checkpoints of the image decoder, CLIP translator, and upsampler [here](https://drive.google.com/drive/folders/1NEYwdgRLBx-nRvw66Td8cxr4nS5yTkgq?usp=sharing).
-Then put the checkpoints into the folder named *models*.
+1. Download the checkpoints of the image decoder, CLIP translator, and upsampler, as well as the means and standard deviations of the embeddings [here](https://drive.google.com/drive/folders/1NEYwdgRLBx-nRvw66Td8cxr4nS5yTkgq?usp=sharing).
+Then put all these files into the folder named *models*.

 2. Write a textual description of the images you want to generate in `captions.txt`.
 One caption per line.